Located in Gibson Center for the Arts, Kohl Gallery is Washington College's flagship venue for visual arts programming

 Community Conversation Series

-On the Black History of Kent County and Washington College, Virtual Exhibit Opening Tour & Artist Talk: October 27, 7pm
+On the Black History of Kent County and Washington College, Virtual Exhibit Opening Tour & Community Conversation #2 with Artist Jason Patterson: October 27, 7pm

 Patterson’s talk was supported by a Phi Beta Kappa Visiting Speaker grant.
 This talk, the exhibit, all associated events and programs are supported by a Chesapeake Heartland Fellowship and organized by Kohl Gallery.
 Watch a recording of the talk and Q&A here.